 and applied current of the device while the output is the shear force generated.
 To validate its forecast performance, the ANFIS model is also compared with some conventional models.
 Finally, the result verifies that ANFIS has the best perfection ability among existing MRE-based device models.

-Yu, Y, Royel, S, Li, J, Li, Y & Ha, Q 2016, 'Magnetorheological elastomer base isolator for earthquake response mitigation on building structures: modeling and second-order sliding mode control', Earthquake and Structures, vol. 11, no. 6, pp. 943-966.View/Download from: UTS OPUS or Publisher's site
+Yu, Y, Royel, S, Li, J, Li, Y & Ha, Q 2016, 'Magnetorheological elastomer base isolator for earthquake response mitigation on building structures: modeling and second-order sliding mode control', Earthquake and Structures, vol. 11, no. 6, pp. 943-966.View/Download from: Publisher's site

 Recently, magnetorheological elastomer (MRE) material and its devices have been developed and attracted a good deal of attention for their potentials in vibration control.
 Among them, a highly adaptive base isolator based on MRE was designed, fabricated and tested for real-time adaptive control of base isolated structures against a suite of earthquakes.
 To perfectly take advantage of this new device, an accurate and robust model should be built to characterize its nonlinearity and hysteresis for its application in structural control.
 This paper first proposes a novel hysteresis model, in which a nonlinear hyperbolic sine function spring is used to portray the strain stiffening phenomenon and a Voigt component is incorporated in parallel to describe the solid-material behaviours.
 Then the fruit fly optimization algorithm (FFOA) is employed for model parameter identification using testing data of shear force, displacement and velocity obtained from different loading conditions.
 The relationships between model parameters and applied current are also explored to obtain a current-dependent generalized model for the control application.
 Based on the proposed model of MRE base isolator, a second-order sliding mode controller is designed and applied to the device to provide a real-time feedback control of smart structures.
 The performance of the proposed technique is evaluated in simulation through utilizing a three-storey benchmark building model under four benchmark earthquake excitations.
 The results verify the effectiveness of the proposed current-dependent model and corresponding controller for semi-active control of MRE base isolator incorporated smart structures.

-Yu, Y, Li, Y & Li, J 2015, 'Forecasting hysteresis behaviours of magnetorheological elastomer base isolator utilizing a hybrid model based on support vector regression and improved particle swarm optimization', Smart Materials and Structures, vol. 24, no. 3, pp. 1-15.View/Download from: UTS OPUS or Publisher's site
+Yu, Y, Li, Y & Li, J 2015, 'Forecasting hysteresis behaviours of magnetorheological elastomer base isolator utilizing a hybrid model based on support vector regression and improved particle swarm optimization', Smart Materials and Structures, vol. 24, no. 3, pp. 1-15.View/Download from: Publisher's site

 Due to its inherent hysteretic characteristics, the main challenge for the application of a magnetorheological elastomer- (MRE) based isolator is the exploitation of the accurate model, which could fully describe its unique behaviour.
 This paper proposes a nonparametric model for a MRE-based isolator based on support vector regression (SVR).
 The trained identification model is to forecast the shear force of the MRE-based isolator online; thus, the dynamic response from the MRE-based isolator can be well captured.
 In order to improve the forecast capacity of the model, a type of improved particle swarm optimization (IPSO) is employed to optimize the parameters in SVR.
 Eventually, the trained model is applied to the MRE-based isolator modelling with testing data.
 The results indicate that the proposed hybrid model has a better generalization capacity and better recognition accuracy than other conventional models, and it is an effective and suitable approach for forecasting the behaviours of a MRE-based isolator.

-Yu, Y, Li, Y & Li, J 2015, 'Nonparametric modeling of magnetorheological elastomer base isolator based on artificial neural network optimized by ant colony algorithm', Journal of Intelligent Material Systems and Structures, vol. 26, no. 14, pp. 1789-1798.View/Download from: UTS OPUS or Publisher's site
+Yu, Y, Li, Y & Li, J 2015, 'Nonparametric modeling of magnetorheological elastomer base isolator based on artificial neural network optimized by ant colony algorithm', Journal of Intelligent Material Systems and Structures, vol. 26, no. 14, pp. 1789-1798.View/Download from: Publisher's site

 Laminated magnetorheological elastomer base isolator is regarded as one of the most promising candidates for realizing adaptive base isolation for civil structures.
 However, the intrinsic hysteretic and nonlinear behavior of magnetorheological elastomer base isolators imposes challenge for adopting the device to accomplish high-accuracy performance in structural control.
 Therefore, it is essential to develop an accurate model for symbolizing this unique characteristic before designing a feedback controller.
 So far, some classical parametric models, such as Bouc–Wen, Dahl, and LuGre, have been proposed to depict the hysteretic response of magnetorheological devices, that is, magnetorheological damper, which may also be used for describing the nonlinear behavior of magnetorheological elastomer base isolator.
 However, the parameter identification is difficult to implement due to the nonlinear differential equations existing in these models.
 Considering this problem, this article proposes a nonparametric model, that is, an artificial neural network–based model with 3 input neurons, 18 hidden neurons, and 1 output neuron, to predict the magnetorheological elastomer isolator behavior.
 In this model, the ant colony algorithm is employed for model training to obtain the optimal weights based on the force–displacement/velocity data sampled from the magnetorheological elastomer isolator.
 Finally, experimental data are used to validate the effectiveness of the proposed artificial neural network–based model with the good forecasting results.

-Yu, Y, Li, Y & Li, J 2015, 'Parameter identification and sensitivity analysis of an improved LuGre friction model for magnetorheological elastomer base isolator', Meccanica, vol. 50, no. 11, pp. 2691-2707.View/Download from: UTS OPUS or Publisher's site
+Yu, Y, Li, Y & Li, J 2015, 'Parameter identification and sensitivity analysis of an improved LuGre friction model for magnetorheological elastomer base isolator', Meccanica, vol. 50, no. 11, pp. 2691-2707.View/Download from: Publisher's site

 The recently designed magnetorheological elastomer (MRE) base isolator can provide a fast change in the shear modulus and damping property, which makes it as an ideal device for the semi-active control in buildings and bridges.
 Previous studies show that this new device is featured with its nonlinear and hysteretic responses, and it is necessary to sufficiently understand its behaviour when adopting this device in operation connected with a control system.
 Although there are several models presented to predict the hysteresis of MRE base isolator, they are always suffered from some application limitations.
 To better interpret this complicated feature of the device, this work presents an improved LuGre friction model, which has been successfully used in modelling other magnetorheological (MR) device i.e. MR damper.
 In addition, an improved fruit fly optimization algorithm (IFFOA) is also proposed to identify the model parameters.
 In the improved algorithm, a transfer factor based on a self-adaptive step is added together with a three-dimensional searching space.
 This improvement can enhance the convergence rate of the algorithm and avoid falling into the local optimum.
 Furthermore, to reduce the complexity of the model, the local and global parameter sensitivity analyses are conducted for model simplification.
 Eventually, the experimental measurements of device displacement, velocity and shear force are used to evaluate the performance of the proposed model and IFFOA.

-Yu, Y, Li, Y & Li, J 2015, 'Parameter identification of a novel strain stiffening model for magnetorheological elastomer base isolator utilizing enhanced particle swarm optimization', Journal of Intelligent Material Systems and Structures, vol. 26, no. 18, pp. 2446-2462.View/Download from: UTS OPUS or Publisher's site
+Yu, Y, Li, Y & Li, J 2015, 'Parameter identification of a novel strain stiffening model for magnetorheological elastomer base isolator utilizing enhanced particle swarm optimization', Journal of Intelligent Material Systems and Structures, vol. 26, no. 18, pp. 2446-2462.View/Download from: Publisher's site